inkurey-22/slippi-rpc/README.md

 Or just use the Windows binary given in the releases

-Ensure that you have the Slippi Dolphin emulator running and connected to the Slippi client for the Discord Rich Presence to update correctly.
+Make sure that you have Slippi Dolphin running before launching the RPC.

 ## Contributing